fbpx

 Tenant Rights and Lease Agreements

-A lease agreement, also known as a rental agreement, is the document you sign that outlines the terms under which you and your tenants are bound.
-The lease agreement cannot contain clauses that contradict federal, state, or local laws on tenant rights.
+A lease agreement, also known as a rental agreement, is the document you sign that outlines the terms under which you and your residents are bound.
+The lease agreement cannot contain clauses that contradict federal, state, or local laws on resident rights.

 Some states also have rent control measures and limit charges for late fees and security deposits.
 That’s why it’s important to check the laws in your state before writing your lease agreement.